UtahRETC/intro-programming-python-part-2/units/02 - Dictionaries/Order Total Calculator.md

 ## Overview

 You are a restaurant owner.
-Write a program that takes a customer’s order and then outputs what they ordered and the total bill.
+Write a program that takes a customer's order and then outputs what they ordered and the total bill.
 You will need to use a dictionary, conditionals, and loops to complete this assignment.